-Service delivery is coordinated through a regional "network of care" that includes: hospitals, community health centres, residential and assisted living facilities, housing supports for people with mental health and substance use issue, primary health clinics, homes, schools and other community settings.
-Health services are provided by IH staff and through contracted providers.
+Service delivery is coordinated through a health authority wide "network of care" that includes: hospitals, community health centres, residential and assisted living facilities, housing supports for people with mental health and substance use issues, primary health clinics, homes, schools and other community settings.
+Health services are provided by Interior Health staff and through contracted providers.

-IH is governed by a nine-member Board of Directors appointed by and responsible to the Provincial Government.
-The primary responsibility of the Board is to foster IH's short and long term success while remaining aligned with its responsibilities to government and stakeholders.
-Our goals, objectives, strategies and performance measures are detailed in the Interior Health Authority 2015 § 2016 - 2017 § 2018 Service Plan at https://www.interiorhealth.ca/AboutUs/Accountability/Documents/Service%20Plan.pdf
+Interior Health is governed by a nine-member Board of Directors appointed by and responsible to the Provincial Government.
+The primary responsibility of the board is to foster Interior Health's short and long term success while remaining aligned with its responsibilities to Government and stakeholders.